-Adept at dealing with the most complicated multi-jurisdictional issues, and with great attention to detail, Jamie is a highly personal and pro-active lawyer whose strategically flexible approach and proven negotiation skills have resulted in both an enviable track record of settling disputes for clients at an early stage as well as a perfect trial record.
+Adept at dealing with the most complicated multi-jurisdictional issues, and with great attention to detail, Jamie is a highly personal and pro-active lawyer whose strategically flexible approach and proven negotiation skills have resulted in both an enviable track record of settling disputes for clients at an early stage as well as an impressive trial record.

 Jamie is described as being a ‘well-rounded and commercially focused’ litigator with “an innate talent to guide people towards the best decision, while giving them the confidence they are fiercely protected”.

 - Advising long-standing family office client on all areas of the family’s commercial and real estate interests including the potential £38,000,000 reconstruction of their property company, jointly owned with another family that is currently in dead-lock with parallel litigation currently in England, the United States and the Grand Cayman;